kprc/bfb-contract/README.md

 # bfb-contract
-a contract for tron of bfb
+a BFB contract on tron block chain network